HacktoberfestMunich/Hacky-Easter-2019/presentation/intro.rst

 ----------------------

 * Schnitzel will arive at about 8:30 PM.
-* Drinks and snacks in this room or in the kitchen.
+* Drinks and snacks in the kitchen.

 We also have vegetarians covered. ;)